QiqiNerd/ai_for_everyone/README.md

-# AI for Everyone - Notes and Case Studies
+# AI for Everyone - Notes

-This repository contains detailed notes and case studies from the [*AI for Everyone* course](https://www.deeplearning.ai/courses/ai-for-everyone/), offered by Andrew Ng.
+This repository contains detailed notes and case studies from the [*AI for Everyone*](https://www.deeplearning.ai/courses/ai-for-everyone/), offered by Andrew Ng.
 The notes cover various concepts in AI, including machine learning, data science, and how these technologies are applied in real-world scenarios.

-## Overview

-The notes are organized to follow the course structure and include key concepts such as:

-- AI project workflows
-- Case studies of AI products (e.g., smart speakers, self-driving cars)
-- Understanding roles in an AI team
-- How to choose, plan, and execute AI projects

 ## Purpose of This Repository